EXCLUSIVE-Russian shareholders consult with banks about IPO for Croatia's Fortenova -sources

 The first source said that there had been no formal hiring of the investment banks at this stage.

 "It is the matter of shareholders," a Fortenova spokesperson said when asked to comment on IPO prospects.
-VTB and JP Morgan declined to comment, Sberbank did not reply to a Reuters request for a comment.
+VTB and JP Morgan declined to comment.

 (Reporting by Tatiana Voronova in Moscow Additional reporting by Olga Popova in Moscow and Igor Ilic in Zagreb Writing by Katya Golubkova; Editing by Susan Fenton)